MARTINEZ -- Contra Costa County's next clerk-recorder and registrar of voters will be former Assemblyman Joe Canciamilla of Pittsburg.

 They also seized upon Canciamilla's plan for a civic education initiative for students and adults, a program he said would help citizens cut through the "smoke screen" around political campaigns.

 "My experience as a public official and my experience in the private sector has left me with an understanding of the administrative side of the office and the elections side of the office," Canciamilla told the supervisors.
-"And I understand how important it is
+"And I understand how important it is to maintain the integrity and nonpartisan nature of the office."

 An attorney and co-owner of the Pittsburg Funeral Chapel, Canciamilla served three terms in the Assembly as a Democrat following a single term on the Board of Supervisors.
 He was previously elected to the Pittsburg school board and the Pittsburg City Council.